wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-The university already has a tool for providing the students as well as the employees with an email adress.
+The university already has a tool for providing the students as well as the employees with an email address.
 This application will be further used and will be get needed personal data.

 ## Technical Context

 ![image](https://github.com/wi22b052/swarc-group4-umt/assets/131394605/ea3c0699-94a4-4e97-b804-cbd875fbd02a)

 There are three types of users, which interact with the system.
-Students and lectores each manage their own data and deal with the course management as well as an admin.
-The course management plays a crucial part in the system, by accpeting or defining students, lecture and the necessary rooms for a course.
-Also attendance and grades management (which are important for the reporting) get information from the curse management.
+Students and lectors each manage their own data and deal with the course management as well as an admin.
+The course management plays a crucial part in the system, by accepting or defining students, lecture, and the necessary rooms for a course.
+Also, attendance and grades management (which are important for the reporting) get information from the curse management.

 ![image](https://github.com/wi22b052/swarc-group4-umt/assets/131394605/6b5bc196-e683-481e-bd8d-2a85eee1ab09)

-As already mentioned is the admin crucial for creating a course with all its involved people and necessary facilities.
-Students and lectores are both needed for an exam, where later a grade is set and further provided to grades management.
+As already mentioned, is the admin crucial for creating a course with all its involved people and necessary facilities.
+Students and lectures are both needed for an exam, where later a grade is set and further provided to grades management.
 Also of course, it is important to track the attendance of a course and further transfer this data.

 <div style="page-break-after: always;"></div>